onlyumangsri/Independent-Component-Analysis/README.md

 # Independent Component Analysis

-Please refer the pdf titled, 'ica.pdf' for complete information about the project.
+Please refer the pdf titled, 'ica.pdf' for the complete information about the project.